Randy Singer, Managing Partner

 In addition to his active litigation practice, Randy also serves as Attorney in Residence and Director of the Singer Civil Litigation Practicum at Regent Law School.
 For the past five years, he has been named to Virginia Business Magazine’s list of “Legal Elite” litigation attorneys and has been named one of Virginia’s “Super Lawyers” in the area of civil litigation.
 He is presently listed by Super Lawyers (a peer reviewed rating) as one of the top 100 lawyers in Virginia.

-About fifteen years ago, Randy began pursuing a passion to write.
+About twenty years ago, Randy began pursuing a passion to write.
 Tapping into his courtroom experience, Randy pens legal thrillers designed to entertain his readers while confronting them with controversial ethical and moral themes.
 His first novel, Directed Verdict, won the prestigious Christy award in 2002.
 Randy was also named a finalist, along with John Grisham and Michael Connelly, for the inaugural Harper Lee Prize for Legal Fiction sponsored by the American Bar Association and the University of Alabama Law School.
 In 2015, his first stab at historical fiction, The Advocate, won the award for the year’s top Christian novel.

 When Trinity Church was launched in Virginia Beach in 2007, the leaders asked Randy (who had been serving in leadership at the North American Mission Board) to come on board as the Teaching Pastor.
-In nine years, the church has grown to over nine hundred in attendance across three campuses and is involved in ministry work in various parts of the world.
+In nine years, the church has grown to over one thousand in attendance across five campuses and is involved in ministry work in various parts of the world.
 Randy has told the church that he is willing to continue serving as Teaching Pastor until they find somebody who actually knows what they’re doing.
 In the meantime, he is a preaching lawyer: proof positive that God has a healthy sense of humor.

 - Eastern District of Virginia